LeMyst/WikibaseIntegrator/README.md

 be checked if they require updates but only a small number will finally be updated, a situation usually encountered when keeping Wikidata in sync with an external resource.

-wbi_core consists of a central class called ItemEngine and Login for authenticating with a MediaWiki isntance (like Wikidata).
+wbi_core consists of a central class called ItemEngine and Login for authenticating with a MediaWiki instance (like Wikidata).

 ## wbi_core.ItemEngine ##